tom2tomtomtom/bread/API_DOCUMENTATION.md

-# 📚 BREAD Platform - API Documentation
+# 📚 AIDEAS Platform - API Documentation

 ## 📋 Overview

-The BREAD platform provides a comprehensive REST API for authentication, AI content generation, and system monitoring.
+The AIDEAS platform provides a comprehensive REST API for authentication, AI content generation, and system monitoring.
 All endpoints are secured with JWT authentication and include comprehensive error handling.

 ## 🔐 Authentication